fletchjp/MERG-Arduino-Software/DUE_CBUS.md

 I have added more changes to bring the event code into line with CANmINnOUT code.

+I have also corrected the lack of a return value from sendEvent.

 ### CBUSSAM3X8E

 This is Duncan Greenwood's library for the CBUS communication.
 It is not under the control of this GitHub.